-The integrated para-sport program for the Gold Coast 2018 Commonwealth Games will be the most extensive in Commonwealth Games history.
-The announcement, made by the Commonwealth Games Federation (CGF) and the Gold Coast 2018 Commonwealth Games Corporation (GOLDOC), coincides with the international Commonwealth Day celebrations today, March 14, and the launch of the 2016 theme of ‘An Inclusive Commonwealth’.
+The integrated Para-sport program for the 2018 Commonwealth Games will be the most extensive in Commonwealth Games history.
+The announcement, made by the Commonwealth Games Federation (CGF) and the Gold Coast 2018 Commonwealth Games Corporation (GOLDOC), coincides with the international Commonwealth Day celebrations today, 14 March, and the launch of the 2016 theme of ‘An Inclusive Commonwealth’.

-Minister for the Commonwealth Games Stirling Hinchliffe joined Australian elite para-sport athletes, Evan O’Hanlon OAM, Brenden Hall OAM, Madeleine Hogan OAM, Rowan Crothers and aspiring para-triathlete, Sara Tait at an event in South Bank to announce details of the record-breaking program.
-Later today, in London, para-athletes will attend the annual Commonwealth Day Service at Westminster Abbey and meet Her Majesty the Queen at a special reception at Marlborough House, home of the Commonwealth Secretariat.
+Minister for the Commonwealth Games, Stirling Hinchliffe, joined Australian elite Para-sport athletes Brenden Hall, Madeleine Hogan and Rowan Crothers, and aspiring Para-triathlete, Sara Tait, at an event in South Bank, QLD, to announce details of the record-breaking program.
+Later today (15 March), Para-athletes will attend the annual Commonwealth Day Service at Westminster Abbey in England and meet Her Majesty the Queen at a special reception at Marlborough House, home of the Commonwealth Secretariat.

-“Gold Coast 2018 is going for gold to deliver an inclusive Games and will host the largest para-sports program in its history,” Mr Hinchliffe said.
+“Gold Coast 2018 is going for gold to deliver an inclusive Games, and will host the largest Para-sport program in its history,” Hinchliffe said.

-Welcoming the announcement, CGF President Louise Martin CBE said: “With the largest-ever number of para-sport events in Commonwealth sporting history, we are thrilled that Gold Coast 2018 will deliver an ambitious and welcome growth for the inclusive and integrated para-sport competition first presented at a Commonwealth Games in Manchester 2002.
+Welcoming the announcement, Louise Martin, President of the CGF, said: “With the largest ever number of Para-sport events in Commonwealth sporting history, we are thrilled that Gold Coast 2018 will deliver an ambitious and welcome growth for the inclusive and integrated Para-sport competition first presented at a Commonwealth Games in Manchester 2002.

-Disability Services Minister Coralee O’Rourke said increasing the inclusion of people with disability in the Commonwealth Games was a step in the right direction towards creating equal opportunities for all Australians.
+Disability Services Minister, Coralee O’Rourke, said increasing the inclusion of people with a disability at the Commonwealth Games was a step in the right direction towards creating equal opportunities for all Australians.

 “People with disability can achieve amazing things – such as winning a gold medal at the Commonwealth Games – if given the opportunity, and this program will give them the opportunity to do just that.”

-GOLDOC Chairman Nigel Chamier AM said he was delighted to announce that para-triathlon would make its debut at GC2018, building on the great success of the Triathlon competition in Glasgow 2014 and the sport’s increasing profile across the globe.
+The GOLDOC’s Chairman, Nigel Chamier, said he was delighted to announce that Para-triathlon would make its debut at the 2018 Games, building on the great success of the triathlon competition in 2014 and the sport’s increasing profile across the globe.

-“Para-sport at GC2018 will also reach its widest ever audience as the first ever wheelchair marathon (T54) at a Commonwealth Games takes to the streets and communities of the Gold Coast as part of the free road events.”
+Chamier added: “Para-sport at GC2018 [Gold Coast 2018] will also reach its widest ever audience, as the first ever wheelchair marathon at a Commonwealth Games takes to the streets and communities of the Gold Coast as part of the free road events.”

-Commenting on the announcement, renowned World, Paralympic and Commonwealth Games champion, Kurt Fearnley AM said: “I am so proud and can’t think of a more fitting way to celebrate Commonwealth Day and ‘An Inclusive Commonwealth’, than this exciting announcement today.”
+Commenting on the announcement, renowned world, Paralympic and Commonwealth Games champion, Kurt Fearnley said: “I am so proud, and can’t think of a more fitting way to celebrate Commonwealth Day and ‘An Inclusive Commonwealth’ than this exciting announcement today.”

-Underpinning the new proposals, the sports program innovations in Transformation 2022, the CGF’s new strategic plan, ensures that member associations are supported and subsidised to enable them to send larger para-sport teams to GC2018 than any other Commonwealth Games.
+Underpinning the new proposals is the CGF’s strategic plan, Transformation 2022, which ensures member associations are supported and subsidised to send larger Para-sport teams to the Gold Coast.

-Sir Philip Craven MBE, President of the International Paralympic Committee said: “It is fantastic news for all Commonwealth para-athletes that Gold Coast 2018 will stage the biggest para-sport program to date at a Commonwealth Games.
-At Glasgow 2014 the para-sport events were extremely popular and I am sure the Australian crowds will turn-out in force to see some of the best athletes in the world line-up across seven sports.”
+Sir Philip Craven, President of the IPC, said: “It is fantastic news for all Commonwealth Para-athletes that Gold Coast 2018 will stage the biggest Para-sport program to date at a Commonwealth Games.
+At Glasgow 2014, the Para-sport events were extremely popular, and I am sure the Australian crowds will turn out in force to see some of the best athletes in the world line up across seven sports.”

-City of Gold Coast Mayor Tom Tate said the expanded GC2018 para-sport program would set the benchmark for future host cities.
+City of Gold Coast Mayor, Tom Tate, said the expanded Para-sport program would set the benchmark for future host cities.

-“A fantastic legacy from our Games would be for other host cities to also adopt an expanded para-sport program,” said Cr Tate.
+“A fantastic legacy from our Games would be for other host cities to also adopt an expanded Para-sport program,” said Tate.